Tudor Lodge No. 7280 © 2018. All Rights Reserved

 How time consuming is it?

 The majority of lodges in the Province of Hertfordshire meet four times a year.
 The formal part of the proceedings, which include the ceremonies, usually start towards the end of the afternoon.
 These are followed in the evening by a dinner and a few, usually short, speeches.
 Additionally there are instruction meetings where members learn more about the principles of Freemasonry and to master the ritual performed in the ceremonies.
-The number of these instruction meetings can vary per lodge but can be once a fortnight through the Masonic season of September to June, and also include meetings by the Lodge Committee.
+The number of these instruction meetings can vary per lodge but at Tudor Lodge these meetings are once or twice a month between September and May.

 Freemasons also gain great pleasure in visiting lodges other than their own, making